akshith-07/mnist-classification/README.md

 ## AIM

-To Develop a convolutional deep neural network for digit classification and to verify the response for scanned handwritten images.
+Too Develop a convolutional deep neural network for digit classification and to verify the response for scanned handwritten images.

 ## Problem Statement and Dataset
 Digit classification and to verify the response for scanned handwritten images.